 Additional Exercises for Grip Strength

-- Dumbbell head grab: With your hands pronated (facing down), grab onto the end of two dumbbells and hang on in there!
+- Dumbbell head grab: With your forearms pronated (palms facing down), grab onto the end of two dumbbells and hang on in there!

 - Plate curls: Grip a weight plate (you can change up the grip position) and curl towards the body.
 The heavier the weight, the harder the exercise.
 As a bonus, this exercise is also a wrist strengthener that targets the biceps.